TAStagg/GuardianSDS/README.md

 # GuardianSDS

+📄 Project Description & "The Why"
+The Mission: Democratizing Safety Compliance Currently, the market for Safety Data Sheet (SDS) management is dominated by high-cost, proprietary "electronic filing cabinets."
+For many hospitals, clinics, and industrial facilities, the recurring subscription costs of these platforms are prohibitively expensive.
+This creates a dangerous gap where safety documentation remains locked in physical binders or outdated, hard-to-navigate legacy systems.

+GuardianSDS was created to break this barrier.
+We believe that critical safety information should be accessible, intelligent, and affordable.

+Why GuardianSDS?
+Cost Barrier Removal: Most facility managers want to do the right thing, but "Compliance Taxes" from software vendors eat into maintenance and safety budgets.
+This project provides a world-class solution that costs a facility nearly nothing to run.

+Accessibility for All: By utilizing modern web tech and QR-code mapping, we ensure that a housekeeper, a lab tech, or a nurse can access life-saving first-aid data in seconds, not minutes.

+Customization Through Open Source: No two facilities are identical.
+Because this project is open source, organizations can modify the code to integrate with their specific inventory systems, custom floor plans, or internal safety protocols without waiting for a vendor's "roadmap."

+Community-Driven Safety: We are building a standard for safety data extraction.
+As more developers and safety professionals contribute, the "Neural OCR" engine becomes more accurate for everyone.

+🛠 Why I Created This
+"As a Facilities and IT Manager in the healthcare sector, I’ve seen firsthand how the high cost of compliance software can prevent smaller facilities from adopting the best safety tools.
+I wanted to build a solution that allows facilities to take ownership of their data, protect their staff, and meet OSHA/The Joint Commission standards without the 'enterprise' price tag." — Terry Stagg

 **GuardianSDS** is an AI-native Safety Data Sheet (SDS) management and compliance platform.
 Built for facilities managers, hospitals, and industrial teams, it moves safety documentation from "dead PDFs" into a proactive, searchable, and voice-activated safety engine.

 ## 🚀 Key Features